 Want more flowers in your garden?
 Here’re 7 tips you should know to keep your plants blooming more than they ever did.

-Soil that is light and rich in organic matter like aged compost or well-rotted manure provides plenty of nutrients constantly to the plants.
-A soil that is rich in organic matter also encourages bacterial activity that promotes soil fertility.
-Add some compost or manure to the soil when planting your plants and go adding them time to time.
+Soil that is loamy and rich in organic matter like aged compost or well-rotted manure provides plenty of nutrients constantly to the plants.
+It also encourages bacterial activity, which promotes soil fertility.
+Add some compost or manure to the soil when planting your flower bed and add them from time to time.

 Most plants grow better and have more flowers if their wilted and faded blooms are plucked often.
-When you see the wilted flowers, remove them, so the plant can direct its energy on other flowers and they will be receiving more nutrients.
+Whenever you see the spent flowers, remove them, so the plant can direct its energy on forming more flowers and buds.
 Wilted flowers waste energy and sap.
-They also attract insect and pests.
-Also, by cutting off the spent flowers you prevent plants from seeding.
+They also attract insects and diseases.
+Also, by cutting off the faded flowers, you prevent plants from seeding.

 Plants growing in a mulched soil are usually more vigorous, less prone to pests and diseases.